ktoso/rx-wiki/Creating-Observables.md

 In calls to `range(n,m)`, a value of zero for _m_ will result in no numbers being emitted (values less than zero will cause an exception). _n_ may be any integer that can be represented as a `BigDecimal` — posititve, negative, or zero.

+#### scheduler

+`range( )` does not by default operate on any particular scheduler but has a variant with which you can instruct it to operate on a particular scheduler by passing one in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#range(int, int)">`range(start, count)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#range(int, int, rx.Scheduler)">`range(start, count, scheduler)`</a>
 * RxJS: [`range`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservablerangestart-count-scheduler)